lulav/LRS_Documentation/docs/authentication/account/settings.md

 # Settings

-Settings screen contains a few tabs which represent eaach option a user has.
+Settings screen contains a few tabs which represent each option a user has.
 Some of the settings are open only to admin users.

 ## Table of Contents